bg-write/candyfloss-flask/README.md

 >
 > It can also be challenging when information is missing, mostly from publications not crediting their authors or isn't formatted like most RSS feeds.
 The most common examples of the latter involves time and dates, which I clean up and standardize using Python's `datetime` functionality.

-#### Combine the Feeds into THE Feed
+#### Combine the Feeds into the Overall Feed

-In `app.py`, I import all the publication feeds, combine them into one feed, and then use a sorting function to order this new feed by each link's date, and slice away any publication links after a set number (which for now is 50).
+In `app.py`, I import all the publication feeds, combine them into one feed, and then use a sorting function to order this new feed by each link's date.
+I also slice away any publication links after a set number, which for now is 50.
 This cleaned-up feed is then rendered into my main app route, along with the current date at any given time.

 ```python
 # combining our feeds